simh/simh/0readme_ethernet.txt

 networking to a) reach the simulated system and b) allow the simulated system to reach out to the Internet.

+Note: As mentioned above, NAT networking is specifically capable of providing
+      TCP/IP connectivity.
+Only expect TCP and UDP traffic to pass through the interface.
+Do not expect ICMP traffic (ping mostly) to traverse the NAT boundary.
+This restriction is a conseqence of host platform and network limitations regarding direct user mode code generating ICMP packets.

 -------------------------------------------------------------------------------

 Windows notes: